ExpediaGroup/graphql-kotlin/README.md

 }
 ```

-Note that the public property `notPartOfSchema` is not included in the schema.
+Note that the public method `notPartOfSchema` is not included in the schema.

 ### `@GraphQLDescription`